 John Prigge is a first-generation auctioneer who began his career in 1990 graduating from the World Wide College of Auctioneering in Mason City, IA in the top 10% of his class.
 Shortly thereafter he became a member of the National Auctioneers Association and the Illinois Movers' and Warehousemen's Association.

 In 1995, John added another layer to his auction resume by becoming a personal property appraiser with the Certified Appraisers Guild of America.
-In November, 2005 John completed the course studies requirements with the National Auctioneers Association in Overland Park, KS to earn the designation of CES as a Certified Estate Specialist, just the sixth auctioneer in Illinois to do so and the only one in Elgin.
+In November, 2005 John completed the course studies requirements with the National Auctioneers Association in Overland Park, KS to earn the designation of CES as a Certified Estate Specialist, just the sixth auctioneer in Illinois to do so.

 Skilled in public speaking, eager to allay the misconceptions about auctions, and recognized as an Elginite with more than just a passing interest in history, John has taught classes at Elgin Community College on how to buy and sell through auction and how to collect for fun or profit.
 He regularly gives seminars to seniors who are downsizing to smaller homes and centers.